Hassanjavaid1/Hassanjavaid1/README.md

 ## 💼 Aspiring Full Stack Developer

-As a dedicated Front-End Developer at CBS Pakistan, I specialize in crafting responsive and user-friendly web interfaces using technologies such as HTML, CSS, JavaScript, REST APIs, and Bootstrap.
+Frontend developer specialize in crafting responsive and user-friendly web interfaces using technologies such as HTML, CSS, JavaScript, REST APIs, and Bootstrap.
 I am currently enhancing my skills in back-end development to evolve into a proficient Full Stack Developer.

 ## 🛠️ Technical Skills